Mark Zuckerberg: The Social Network

-On January 29, 2011, Zuckerberg made a surprise guest appearance on Saturday Night Live, which was hosted by Jesse Eisenberg.
+In January 2011, Zuckerberg made a surprise guest appearance on Saturday Night Live, which was hosted by Jesse Eisenberg.
 They both said it was the first time they had met.
 Eisenberg asked Zuckerberg, who had been critical of his portrayal by the film, what he thought of the movie.
 Zuckerberg replied, "It was interesting."
-In a subsequent interview about their meeting, Eisenberg explained that he was "nervous to meet him, because I had spent now, a year and a half thinking about him ..."
+In a subsequent interview about their meeting, Eisenberg explained that he was "nervous to meet him, because I had spent now, a year and a half thinking about him ...".
 He added, "Mark has been so gracious about something that's really so uncomfortable ...
 The fact that he would do SNL and make fun of the situation is so sweet and so generous.
 It's the best possible way to handle something that, I think, could otherwise be very uncomfortable."

 Disputed accuracy

-According to David Kirkpatrick, former technology editor at Fortune magazine and author of The Facebook Effect: The Inside Story of the Company That Is Connecting the World, (2011), "the film is only "40% true ... he is not snide and sarcastic in a cruel way, the way Zuckerberg is played in the movie."
-He says that "a lot of the factual incidents are accurate, but many are distorted and the overall impression is false", and concludes that primarily "his motivations were to try and come up with a new way to share information on the Internet".
+According to David Kirkpatrick, former technology editor at Fortune magazine and author of The Facebook Effect: The Inside Story of the Company That Is Connecting the World (2011), "the film is only 40% true ... he is not snide and sarcastic in a cruel way, the way Zuckerberg is played in the movie."
+He says that "a lot of the factual incidents are accurate, but many are distorted, and the overall impression is false" and concludes that primarily "his motivations were to try and come up with a new way to share information on the Internet".

-Although the film portrayed Zuckerberg's creation of Facebook in order to elevate his stature after not getting into any of the elite final clubs at Harvard, Zuckerberg said he had no interest in joining the clubs.
+Although the film portrayed Zuckerberg's creation of Facebook in order to elevate his stature after not getting into any of the elite final clubs at Harvard, Zuckerberg stated that he had no interest in joining the clubs.
 Kirkpatrick agreed that the impression implied by the film is "false".
 Karel Baloun, a former senior engineer at Facebook, noted that the "image of Zuckerberg as a socially inept nerd is overstated ...
-It is fiction ..."
-He likewise dismissed the film's assertion that he "would deliberately betray a friend."
+It is fiction ...".
+He likewise dismissed the film's assertion that he "would deliberately betray a friend".

 Other depictions

 Zuckerberg voiced himself on an episode of The Simpsons titled "Loan-a Lisa", which first aired on October 3, 2010.
 In the episode, Lisa Simpson and her friend Nelson encounter Zuckerberg at an entrepreneurs' convention.
 Zuckerberg tells Lisa that she does not need to graduate from college to be wildly successful, referencing Bill Gates and Richard Branson as examples.
 On October 9, 2010, Saturday Night Live lampooned Zuckerberg and Facebook.
-Andy Samberg played Zuckerberg.
-The real Zuckerberg was reported to have been amused: "I thought this was funny."
+Andy Samberg portrayed the role of Zuckerberg.
+Zuckerberg himself was reported to have been amused, "I thought this was funny."

 Stephen Colbert awarded a "Medal of Fear" to Zuckerberg at the Rally to Restore Sanity and/or Fear on October 30, 2010, "because he values his privacy much more than he values yours".

-Zuckerberg appears in the climax of the documentary film Terms and Conditions May Apply.

-Zuckerberg was parodied in the South Park episode "Franchise Prequel".
+Zuckerberg appeared in the climax of 2013 documentary film Terms and Conditions May Apply.
+The South Park episode "Franchise Prequel" mocked him.
+According to CNET, he was portrayed as "a rosy-cheeked bully nerd who utters strange noises, makes peculiar kung fu gestures and turns up wherever he likes in people's houses".

-On December 7, 2018, Epic Rap Battles of History released a rap battle video between Zuckerberg and Elon Musk.